zhujinliang/django-sms/README.md

 django-sms
 ==========

-A Django APP for send SMS via web service
+A Django APP for send SMS via web service.

+The SMS platform is tui3.com.